In an effort to learn and understand

 After having dropped her of, I find the highway and head further south.
 I had decided to skip Chillan and its market, but I have to confess: I need my first Chilean shower and some time to sort photos and write diary.
 It is around 150 Km, most with 120 Km/t.
 A short break at a gas station, and it turns out I only do 15 Km/l.
 The petrol is 750-789 pesos a litre, so it sums up to be rather expensive.
 The landscape is general farmland with maize, wheat and rice, as the most common plants.

-Here is internet, and I catch up on emails.
+The hotel has internet, and I catch up on emails.
 One is a request for the use of a page on my internet site for a intaglio - that is a first!
 Quarter pass ten, I have to give in: The photos will be yet another day.
 But I still have to figure where to go tomorrow and not least: Get a shower!

 15/12.
 An early start, breakfast in the car, and I'm off to Salto del Laja; a 50 meter waterfall.
 After having driven 650 kilometres, I have to shift map.
 I got eight Chilean maps plus Argentina and Bolivia, and I get a feeling of, I might be doing some driving the next two months.